bradford-hamilton/Google-OAuth2.0-Express-Passport-Postgres-Template/README.md

+## This work is starting to become really dated and I don't have interest in supporting it which is why I've archived the repo.
+May or may not still work.

 ## Google OAuth2.0 with Express, PostgreSQL & Passport Template

 This is a template for using Google OAuth2.0 with Express and Passport.js.